By Josie Gulliksen and Yours Truly

 Another go-to on Ponce de Leon Blvd., Fleming’s is a classic steakhouse which is the perfect choice for lunch, dinner or a great bet for happy hour.
 A smoked trout dip with a kick of jalapenos served with crispy plantain chips, beef carpaccio or crab cakes are just some of the excellent appetizer choices.
 Entrees are all about the steak choices including filet mignon, New York strip and for big appetites, three types of ribeye.
 There are plenty of other options from chicken to salmon, sea bass and pork.
 There’s no shortage of sides including the classics – creamed spinach, mashed or baked potatoes, crispy Brussels sprouts and mac ‘n cheese.

 Situated on the bottom floor of the iconic Hotel St. Michel, this handsome restaurant is serving creative, upscale Italian cuisine.
 Like “buzzy” places?
 You can always count on Zucca.
 At lunch or dinner, try the Insalata di Farro with barley grain and baby artichokes, baby burrata served over a marinated tomato carpaccio, a macaroni dish with Italian sausage and saffron sauce and raw fish of the day.
 Then there’s pistachio- and grissini-crusted mahi-mahi filet with sautéed asparagus and a lemon sauce, ravioli stuffed with ricotta and salmon, or breaded New Zealand lamb chops with an arugula and cherry tomato salad.
 Choose the tiramisu or wild berry tart for dessert.
 Come early and have a drink at the happening bar.

-The list wouldn’t be complete with one of the newer and notable entries, Fiola, which I recently wrote about.
+The list wouldn’t be complete with two of the newer and notable entries, Fiola, which I recently wrote about.
 Click here for more.